 The Ministry of Higher Education and Scientific Research in Guinea launched the digital access program in partnership with ICDL Africa, which will be implemented by Dixinn-Gate.
 The project is a logical continuation of the “Presidential Initiative for the connection of schools” launched by H.E Excellence the President Alpha Condé in 2017.
 It is in this context that the Ministry of …

-• Tanzania – ICT Commission recognised ICDL for the workforce
+• Tanzania ICT Commission Recognises ICDL as a Partner for National Digital Skills Development

 • ICDL Africa signed an MoU with Tertiary Education Trust fund (Nigeria)